54 groupedHyperframe

 # 4 (numeric) (numeric) (numeric) (factor) [44311,17766].im3 #01 0-889-121 F 3488+ 85

-Can we convert the grouped hyper data frame lung_g2 into something similar to the grouped hyper data frame s (Section 3.1)?
-Unfortunately, such functionality is not planned for package groupedHyperframe (v0.3.0.20251020).
+A curious reader may wonder, is it possible to create a grouped hyper data frame with one-and-only-one ppp-hypercolumn, from a grouped hyper data frame?
+In other words, can we convert the grouped hyper data frame lung_g2 into something similar to the grouped hyper data frame s (Section 3.1)?
+Unfortunately, the author does not implement such functionality for package groupedHyperframe (v0.3.2.20251225).